piyushpk/Imgur-App/README.md

      Android Studio as IDE having version Android Studio Flamingo | 2022.2.1 Patch 1,

-     Kotlin as a programming language with MVVM design patern using LiveData and ViewBinding having minSDk version is 23 and targetSDK version is 33.
+     Kotlin as a programming language with MVVM design pattern using LiveData and ViewBinding having minSDk version is 23 and targetSDK version is 33.

   5. Libraries
-     To work efficently Libraries plays vaital role in development, so I'm using below third-party Libraries
+     To work efficiently Libraries plays vital role in development, so I'm using below third-party Libraries

-     1. androidx.lifecycle:lifecycle-viewmodel-ktx:2.6.1 ==> To use MVVM's live cycle efficently
+     1. androidx.lifecycle:lifecycle-viewmodel-ktx:2.6.1 ==> To use MVVM's live cycle efficiently
      2. androidx.lifecycle:lifecycle-viewmodel-compose:2.6.1 ==> To use MVVM's view model compose
      3. androidx.lifecycle:lifecycle-livedata-ktx:2.6.1 ==> To use LiveData
      4. com.squareup.retrofit2:retrofit:2.9.0 ==> To call API's
-     5. com.squareup.retrofit2:converter-gson:2.9.0 ==> To Parse API's return response smothly
+     5. com.squareup.retrofit2:converter-gson:2.9.0 ==> To Parse API's return response smoothly
      6. com.squareup.okhttp3:logging-interceptor:4.9.0 ==> To print API logs
      7. com.intuit.sdp:sdp-android:1.0.6 ==> To provide sizes to view
      8. com.squareup.picasso:picasso:2.71828 ==> To display Images